bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

     -p 2222 \
     -o PreferredAuthentications=password \
     -o PubkeyAuthentication=no

+# The shell prompt will be changed to
+ubuntu@ubuntu:~$
 ```

 <br/>

-So, now the RPI is SSH accessable and ready to be used!
+So, now the RPI is accessable via SSH and ready to be used!

 <br/>